 That’s why you need to focus on making a gradual change.
 You need to start small if you want to actually get to the place you set in the beginning.

 Don’t try to shatter your current lifestyle and change for a day.

-Do you see, achieving the life you want is not that hard.
-You simply need to start applying small changes to your daily routine.
+Do you see, achieving the life you want is not that

 The sooner you understand that your daily actions are the ones designing your future life the better.

 I will leave you with this quote from the people’s champ, The Rock: